Cherreads

 Chapter 1

-Rumors said Alpha Varek killed his brides after using them and Mira was about to become his third bride.
+Rumors said Alpha Varek killed his brides after taking them and Mira was about to become his third bride.

 "We, the Nightshade Pack, offer one of our own as a peace offering," the guard said, trembling.
 "Please, spare us in exchange."

 At the other end of the massive, dimly lit hall sat Alpha Varek on his throne, calm and unreadable.
-Some famous werewolf artifacts lined the walls.
+Ancient werewolf artifacts lined the walls.

-The guard's blow was quick and heavy, snapping her head back and making her taste blood.
-Her cheek burned like it had been branded, but she kept her gaze steady and her eyes dry, refusing to give them the satisfaction of tears.
+The guard punches her, snapping her head as blood fills her mouth.
+She kept her gaze steady and her eyes dry, refusing to give them the satisfaction of tears.

 "She looks like a keeper," Varek said, rising.
 The room fell silent.
 He didn't even glance at Mira as he approached her pack members.